Hoverbear/heroku-buildpack-rust/README.md

 **Features:**

 * Cached `multirust`, Rust toolchain.
+* Caching of previous build artifacts to (potentially dramatically) speed up similar builds.
-* Auto-updating of toolchain.
+* Configurable version selection inside of the `Cargo.toml`.

 ## Configuration

-Currently we abuse the `Cargo.toml` file and use a `[target.heroku]` item.
-By default the buildpack will use the latest `nightly` builds.

-You can use any override you would pass multirust here.
+You can use any override you would pass `multirust` for this buildpack.

+We currently (ab)use the `cargo`'s "target" feature to set the version desired.
+Unfortunately because of this there are sometimes (harmless) `cargo` warnings about an unused value in the `toml` file.

 Example: